Advanced Driver Assistance Systems – Design and Validation for the Real World

 |Corrosion Test||Salt spray (35 °C, NACI, 96 hours):

 Enhanced Component Reliability and Increased Resistance to Fluids and Oils

-The automotive operating environment includes exposure to chemicals such as oil, antifreeze, standing water, and cleaning fluids, but HZO Parylene coatings offer dependable protection capable of meeting various leak, environmental, splash, and submersion test requirements.
+The automotive operating environment includes exposure to chemicals such as oil, antifreeze, standing water, and cleaning fluids.
+HZO Parylene coatings offer dependable protection that meets various leak, environmental, splash, and submersion test requirements.

 |Protection Characteristics||Unprotected PCB||Mechanical Seal||Silicone/Acrylic Coatings||Parylene Coating|

 |Protection Barrier||None||Good, but can be compromised with drops & temperature.||Good, but can be thick & porous depending on the application.||Excellent.
 Can peel if not properly applied.|

 |Protection Against Water||Poor||Good – Ingress Poor – Penetration||Good||Excellent|